-The rarest commodity when you have children sometimes feels like time to yourself.
-Life as a parent is all about putting the welfare and the needs of your little family above your own.
+The rarest commodity when you have children sometimes feels like time for yourself.
+Life as a parent is all about putting your little family’s welfare and needs above your own.
 In a single morning, you will probably complete a whole range of tasks, from getting them up and making their breakfast, getting them dressed, keeping them entertained and cleaning up their mess before you even begin to think of what you might need – and then often you might also go out to work.

 Find Your Pockets Of Time

 It’s always going to be true that there are only 24 hours in a single day – and whatever you do, that isn’t going to change.
 Neither is the fact that you have caring responsibilities and work.
 But sometimes, it’s all about how you approach the time you do have leftover.
 If you think carefully, it’s often possible to identify pockets of time that we have during the day – a lunch break at work, the half-hour before the kids wake up, or the spare hour in the evening after they go to bed.
 Often, this time can get swallowed up before we realise it – we start mindlessly scrolling through social media on our phones, or we watch one episode on Netflix that somehow turns into three – and our precious time gets sucked into a black hole.
 Of course, you’re not alone so don’t feel guilty.
 Don’t believe me?
 If you want to read the statistics, read here.